 - Practice social listening.
 Although you should listen to your clients on your social media channels and your blog, also listen in other places online.
 Actively watch conversations around particular terms or phrases to identify opportunities for your content.
 Tools such as Hootsuite are great for social listening, as are Social Mention and Google Alerts.

 7. Finalize Execution Details

-- Budget.
-You know what you want to create and where you want to distribute it.
-You must now establish a budget, which will help you keep costs manageable and keep yourself on track.
-This budget should include costs for contributors, tools, and other resources you will rely on to accomplish your goals.
+- Your budget.
+You’ll need to keep your costs manageable to stay on track.
+Your budget should include costs for contributors, tools, and other resources you’ll rely on to accomplish your goals.

-I mentioned at the outset you must set goals tied to direct metrics.
-The metrics you must measure vary by distribution channel, but they all tend to fall into the same four categories:
+Tie all your content goals to specific metrics.
+The metrics you set vary by distribution channel, but tend to fall into the same four categories:

 - Lead generation

 - Sales enablement

 To capture your metrics, use the following three tools: